 According to this article, “Modern slow cookers consume as little as 150 Watts per hour at Low setting.
 So in 6 hours on a low setting, the total use is 900 -watt-hours.
 This is a much lower consumption than an electric stovetop or an oven needs to get a meal cooked.
 Even a pressure cooker will consume much more electricity”.

 It also mentions that “The average electricity rate in the US is 13.19 cents per kilowatt-hour (kWh).
 So the electricity cost of cooking a meal in an average-sized slow cooker is just around 20 cents”.
-So there you have it: slow cookers are not just healthy, they’re energy efficient as well!
+So there you have it: another one of the best slow cooker benefits is that they’re not just healthy, they’re energy efficient as well!

 How to use a slow cooker in 3 easy steps